dflex-js/dflex/packages/dom-gen/README.md

 //   keys: {
 //     chK: "0-0",
 //     pK: "2-0",
-//     sK: "1-0", // this key was generated previously in children level
+//     sK: "1-0", // this key was generated previously in children level.
 //   },
 //   order: {
-//     parent: 0,
+//     parent: 0, // all children aware of their parent index.
 //     self: 0,
 //   },
 // };